ccallawa/alyvix_doc/test_case_building/designer_strings.rst

 .. topic:: Table of Special Characters

-   The following table details which keys and characters require escaping when used:
+   The following table details which keys and characters require escaping when used.
+The key sequences are case insensitive.

 +-----------------------------------+-----------------------------------------------------------------+
 | Key Sequence                      | Result                                                          |